Class Calendar

 Class 5 — “Redemption” of white supremacy

 Just after the Civil War, whites in South Carolina were seeing their fortunes “redeemed” by the terrorism of organized racist violence.
-Some 150 years before the Jan.
-6 rioters were convicted under the Insurrection Clause of the 14th amendment, in 1877 more than 600 white terrorists in Upstate South Carolina were rounded up and jailed under the same charges.
-The history textbook used in the state’s schools between the 1840s through the 1970s called Reconstruction a worse tragedy than the war, and praised the Klan for redeeming civility.
+Some 150 years before the January 6 rioters were convicted under the Insurrection Clause of the 14th amendment, in 1877 more than 600 white terrorists in Upstate South Carolina were rounded up and jailed under the same charges.
+The history textbook used in the state’s schools between the 1840s through the 1970s called Reconstruction a worse tragedy than the war and praised the Klan for redeeming civility.

 April 7

-Class 6 — The Constitution of 1895
+Class 6 — The Constitution of 1895 rolls back the gains of Reconstruction

 Guest Presenter: Dr. Jennifer Taylor, Assistant Professor of Public History at Duquesne University